CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/Find-And-Replace/find-and-replace-text-block.md

 ---
 title: "Find And Replace Text"
 linkTitle: "Find And Replace Text"
-description: "Finds and replaces a specified occurrence of text in a given text."
+description: "Finds and replaces the specified occurrence of text in a given text."
 ---

 ![Icon](/blocks/text-find-and-replace-block-icon.png)